1960 (album): Singles

 The album's lead single and only bonus track, "Deaf", was released on 24 January 2014.
 It was produced by Gray Jon'z and received a nomination for Best Rap Single at The Headies 2014.
 The second single, "War Coming" featuring Sir Dauda was released on 25 September 2014.
 Nigerian singer Saeon provided backup vocals for the track.
 According to Fab Magazine, it is "a song that reminds us that, above all else, we are at war with ourselves."
 The accompanying music video for "War Coming," directed by Mex, features Eva in traditional attire alongside choreographed cultural dances.
 The remix of "Deaf", entitled "Deaf and Dumb", was released on 18 November 2014 as 1960s third single.
 It features Olamide and Sarkodie.
 The Tintin-produced "Kanayo" featuring Phyno and Reminisce was released as the album's fourth single on 17 January 2016.

 Critical reception

-Joey Akan of Pulse Nigeria described 1960 as a long-delayed but powerful debut, marked by Eva Alordiah's dark creativity, honesty, and narrative songwriting that made the album both challenging and captivating.
-He concluded that "1960 is both beautiful and harrowing, sometimes difficult to listen, but even more difficult to look away from", and rated it a 4/5.
+Joey Akan of Pulse Nigeria characterized 1960 as "a carefully thought out reaction to a wild, dark and creative mind" that is "both beautiful and harrowing, sometimes difficult to listen, but even more difficult to look away from", awarding it a rating of 4 out of 5 stars.
+Chiagoziem Onyekwena, in a review for Filterfree, described 1960 as a "deeply personal" and stylistically varied debut centered on "independence and individualism", released through "one of the most imaginative album rollouts you’re ever going to see", and rated it 8.6 out of 10.